 Wood will complete 30% design plans for sediment removal, processing and hauling.
 Sediment processing and handling methods will be outlined, as will anticipated disposal facility locations and details.
 Wood will complete site visits with City of Hamilton staff to review the potential pump locations, containment areas, piping, sediment processing equipment and staging areas.
-Provisions for low flow continuity and fish passage will also be considered during this phase of the design.
 An option for the sediment disposal site includes the Kay Drage park and a previous landfill area.
-Another option currently under consideration would involve the closure of a portion of Macklin Street and use of the ROW.
 Wood will inspect multiple proposed locations; identify any problems and evaluate special design concerns for all potential alternative locations.
 Wood will also discuss potential use of the City's Woodward Wastewater Treatment facility to accept a portion of the dredged material and develop initial pumping routes and daily pumping volume estimates.